NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 Compact Notebook Tutorials of Basic Features
 --------------------------------------------

-As an alternative to the first example which combined multiple features into a single demonstration, there are six notebook tutorials that demonstrate various basic features of the adjoint solver.
+As an alternative to the first tutorial which combined multiple features into a single demonstration, there are six notebook tutorials that demonstrate various basic features of the adjoint solver.